fleetdm/fleet/docs/Using Fleet/MDM-commands.md

 ## List recent commands

-You can view the list of the 1,000 latest commands:
+You can view a list of the 1,000 latest commands:

 1. Run `fleetctl get mdm-commands`
 2. View the list of latest commands, most recent first, along with the timestamp, targeted hostname, command type, execution status and command ID.